CMAP-REPOS/LUI-wiki/1500_TransportationCommunicationsUtilities.md

 are publicly-owned, meaning taxpayer-funded, wastewater treatment facilities.

-**Discussion:** A good reference layer essential to use to identify these publicly-owned WWTP's (Wastewater Treatment Plants) is the one of Waterwater Treatment Plants based on NPDES (Nat.
-Pollutant Discharge Elimination System) records provided by the Illinois EPA.
+**Discussion:** Wastewater Treatment Plants (WWTPs) are often visually distinct thanks to their large circle or oval holding tanks, as in the picture below.
+In earlier inventories, a specific reference layer was used to identify these publicly-owned WWTPs based on NPDES (National Pollutant Discharge Elimination System) records provided by the Illinois EPA.
+If you suspect that you have a WWTP and the previous inventory did not also code the area as **1562**, inquire about finding a new version of this reference layer.

-You may find some small wasterwater treatment facilities that are NOT owned by a government taxing body, that are being used and funded by a nearby industrial or local housing development, and that are not in the WWTP reference layer.
+You may find some small wasterwater treatment facilities that are NOT owned by a government taxing body, that are being used and funded by a nearby industrial or local housing development.
 Code these **Other Utility/Waste 1564**.
-These are not general taxpayer-supported.
+These are not general taxpayer-supported and would not appear in the NPDES reference layer.

-In some towns you may find a parcel owned by the sanitary district that is a large, green field in which you can see large circles such as the one in the municipality of Wasco.
+In some towns you may find a parcel owned by the sanitary district that is a large, green field with distinct circles in the grass, like septic tanks.
+One example is slightly east of Wasco on Google Maps.
 While it is used to treat grey waste water, it is not a treatment plant or facility so code such a green field with large circles **Other Utility/Waste 1564** instead of using this WWTP code.